mintyph/mintyph.github.io/_posts/2025-10-17-htb-forgtten-writeup.md

 - Writeup
 title: HTB - Forgotten writeup.
 ---
-Forgotten is a Easy difficulty Linux machine from VulnLab that showcases several real-world techniques.
-It involves exploring a non finished LimeSurvey instalation and getting access to the admin panel, which is vulnerable to remote code execution.
-In order to escalate privileges, we must use a common folder between the container and the host user to transfer the bash file and become root.
+Forgotten is an Easy Linux VM from VulnLab that was recently added to Hack the box.
+It involves exploiting an incomplete LimeSurvey installation to gain admin access (RCE) and then using a shared folder between the container and the host to transfer a bash script and escalate to root.

 ## What is "FullHouse" about?
 FullHouse is a simulated environment of an online casino.
 Our initial step is to perform a penetration test on its main website and identify multiple vulnerabilities.
 It consists of 7 different flags spread across 4 different machines that we need to hack into using various techniques.
 It personally took me much longer than anything else I’ve tried, mainly because it involved areas I wasn’t very familiar with yet — specifically, pentesting blockchain and AI bypass techniques.